1995–96 Primera B Nacional: Bracket

+Finals

 Relegation

 Note: Clubs with indirect affiliation with AFA are relegated to their respective league of his province according to the Argentine football league system, while clubs directly affiliated face relegation to Primera B Metropolitana.
 Clubs with direct affiliation are all from Greater Buenos Aires, with the exception of Newell's, Rosario Central, Central Córdoba and Argentino de Rosario, all from Rosario, and Unión and Colón from Santa Fe.

 Relegation playoff matches

 The relegation playoff matches or Torneo Reclasificatorio were played by the 3 teams placed 20th, 21st, and 22nd of the relegation table, and 15 teams from Primera B Metropolitana.

 First round

 In the first round played the 14 teams of Primera B Metropolitana.

 Second round

 In the second round played Almagro, runner-up of Primera B Metropolitana, and 7 teams that qualified from the First Round.

 Third round

 In the third round played the 3 teams placed 20th, 21st, and 22nd of the relegation table (Almirante Brown, Arsenal and Tigre), 4 teams that qualified from the Second Round and the best loser team placed in the overall standings of Primera B Metropolitana.
 Almirante Brown and Arsenal won their playoffs and remained in the Primera B Nacional.
 Sarmiento (J) and Almagro won their playoffs and were promoted to Primera B Nacional.
 Temperley was also promoted as the best loser placed in the overall standings of Primera B Metropolitana.
 Tigre was relegated to Primera B Metropolitana and San Miguel and Tristán Suárez remained on it.